-The Dr. Martin Luther King, Jr. speech you’ve never heard before
+The Dr. Martin Luther King, Jr. Speech You’ve Never Heard Before

-In July 1962—just days after he was released from jail in Albany, Georgia—Dr. Martin Luther King, Jr. became the first African American to deliver an address to the National Press Club in Washington, DC.
-An audio recording was filed away and … Continued
+In July 1962, just days after he was released from jail in Albany, Georgia, Dr. Martin Luther King, Jr. became the first African American to deliver an address to the National Press Club in Washington, DC.

-In July 1962—just days after he was released from jail in Albany, Georgia—Dr. Martin Luther King, Jr. became the first African American to deliver an address to the National Press Club in Washington, DC.
-An audio recording was filed away and later transferred to the Library of Congress.
-The poignant speech was only recently unearthed and just this week, Dr. King’s message of nonviolent protest was heard again for the first time at the National Press Club— in the same room where he delivered his address nearly 54 years ago.
+An audio recording was filed away and later transferred to the Library of Congress, and the poignant speech was only recently unearthed.
+Just this week, Dr. King’s message of nonviolent protest was heard again for the first time at the National Press Club — in the same room where he delivered his address nearly 54 years ago.

 Hear the speech: